Thymosin α1: Therapeutic application

+Thymosin α1 is usually administered by subcutaneous injection.

 Clinical studies

-Clinical trials suggest it may be useful in cystic fibrosis, septic shock, acute respiratory distress syndrome, peritonitis, acute cytomegalovirus infection, TB, severe acute respiratory syndrome, and lung infections in critically ill patients., and for chronic hepatitis B.
+Clinical trials suggest thymosin α1 may be useful in cystic fibrosis, septic shock, acute respiratory distress syndrome, peritonitis, acute cytomegalovirus infection, TB, severe acute respiratory syndrome, and lung infections in critically ill patients., and for chronic hepatitis B.

+For hospitalized COVID-19 patients, thymosin α1 has not reduced mortality or length of hospitalization.

 It has been studied for possible use in treating cancer (e.g. with chemotherapy).